 Further, radiation damage testing of the CCDs was carried out at operational (cryogenic) temperatures, with keep-cold capability, to reproduce the conditions in orbit as closely as possible.
-This identified that under these conditions the time constants of the traps created were no longer discrete values, but a continuum.
+This identified that under these conditions the time constants of the traps created were no longer discrete values, but a continuum (see Skottfelt et al. 2024) for this behaviour in early VIS inflight measurements.
 This is a consequence of the greater rigidity of the Si lattice at lower temperatures, and the inability of the traps subsequently to relax to a common set of characteristics for each trap type.
-(Relaxation takes place in ground testing if the device experiences ambient conditions.)
+Relaxation takes place in ground testing if the device experiences ambient conditions.
 Meeting for more than a decade, this forum ensured that the VIS CCD parameters are optimised to the maximum extent possible, and informed the modelling of the radiation damage effects in the Science Ground Segment processing functions.